isomerpages/moe-palmviewpri/_palm-view-experience/Science.md

 The BSCS 5E Instructional Model which is grounded in sound educational theory, has a growing base of research to support its effectiveness, and has had a significant impact on science education.  <br>
 • The five phases of the BSCS 5E Instructional Model are designed to facilitate the process of conceptual change.  <br>
 • The use of this model brings coherence to different teaching strategies, provides connections among educational activities, and helps science teachers make decisions about interactions with students.  <br>
-• Each phase of the model and a short phrase to indicate its purpose from a student perspective are:
+• Each phase of the model and a short phrase to indicate its purpose from a student perspective are: <br>
 o Engagement - students' prior knowledge accessed and interest engaged in the phenomenon  <br>  o Exploration - students participate in an activity that facilitates conceptual change  <br>  o Explanation - students generate an explanation of the phenomenon  <br>  o Elaboration - students' understanding of the phenomenon challenged and deepened through new experiences  <br>  o Evaluation - students assess their understanding of the phenomenon

 #### Programmes

 Various programmes in Palm View Primary School are designed to allow for students to enjoy science and value science as an important tool in helping them explore their natural and physical world.

-###### Fun Science Demonstration Theatre
+**Fun Science Demonstration Theatre**
 * Fun Scientist Programme <br>
 To encourage the acquisition of science knowledge, processes and attitudes, the Science Department organises the Fun Scientist Programme (FSP) to inculcate the spirit of scientific inquiry in our lower primary students.
 Through the use of demonstrations and introductory activities, we aim to gain the students’ attention and peak their interest in finding out more.
 We wish that by the end of the demonstrations or activities, the students would enjoy and love Science since it is shown as an extension of their natural curiosity.
 Through these enablers, students should view the pursuit of Science as meaningful and useful.
 Inquiry is thus grounded in knowledge, issues and questions that relate to the roles played by Science in daily life, society and the environment.